zklim/aleo-deploy-workshop/README.md

 Be sure to save the Address, View and Private Keys of this wallet, you will need them later.

+Alternatively you can
+1. Create the wallet via Leo Wallet if you installed the above Chrome Extension
+2. Import the wallet you created via `leo account new` using the private key

 ### Get Testnet Tokens

 If you are participating in a live workshop, you will be given a wallet and testnet tokens to use.